enrico-kaack/markdown-clipper/README.md

 - Access tabs: used to access the website content when the icon in the browser bar is clicked.
 - Manage Downloads: neccessary to be able to download the markdown file.

+# Thanks
+- [SingleFile](https://github.com/gildas-lormeau/SingleFile) and Gildas Lormeau for the templating code.

 ---
 The icon was created using [Favicon.io](https://favicon.io)